Sahar-Babaei/Sahar-Babaei.github.io/README.md

 -omg i forgot to make a flaticon

 - for listerine's body. instead of grid do a flex container for copy and supermarket image and let the other images be full width.

+- kinda too late now but maybe i should use margin control for the bio page's flexbox